-- Employees involved in an on-the-job injury or a near miss incident must immediately report the injury or incident to their supervisor and complete a current Safety Incident/Near Miss Report (DSHS 03-133), located on the ESH SharePoint in the Safety folder.
-Employees must then submit the form to their supervisor and they will fill out a current Supervisors Review of the Safety Incident/Near Miss Report (DSHS 03-133A).
-Completed forms must be scanned and emailed or forwarded in the hospital mail to the ESH Safety Office within three (3) working days of the injury or near miss. - The Employee Report of Possible Client Assault (DSHS 03-391) form must be completed for all incidents resulting from a potential client assault as outlined in DSHS Administrative Policy 9.02 and attached to the Injury and Illness Incident Report. - A Post Exposure Packet must be completed by employees in cases resulting in an exposure incident or blood borne pathogen exposure.
+- Employees involved in an on-the-job injury or a near miss incident must immediately report the injury or incident to their supervisor and complete a current Safety Incident/Close Call Report (DSHS 03-133), located on the ESH SharePoint in the Safety folder.
+Employees must then submit the form to their supervisor and they will fill out a current Supervisors Review of the Safety Incident/Close Call Report (DSHS 03-133A).
+Completed forms must be scanned and emailed or forwarded in the hospital mail to the ESH Safety Office within three (3) working days of the injury or near miss. - The Employee Report of Possible Client Assault (DSHS 03-391) form must be completed for all incidents resulting from a potential client assault as outlined in DSHS Administrative Policy 9.02 and attached to the Injury and Illness Incident Report. - A Post Exposure Packet, in addition to the Safety Incident/Close Call Report (DSHS 03-133), must be completed by employees in cases resulting in an exposure incident or blood borne pathogen exposure.
 This is defined as an eye, mouth, other mucous membrane, non-intact skin, or contacts with blood or other potentially infectious materials that results from the performance of an employee's duties. - A Labor and Industry (L&I) Form 242-130-1111 is initiated at the healthcare provider's office, urgent care or emergency room when receiving medical or emergency treatment for a work-related incident/injury or exposure.
 The physician completes the form with the employee and mails a copy to Labor & Industries for processing.